leandrocf79/Full_Stack_WEB/README.md

 No diretório Básico foi utilizado o SQLite, no Intermediário MySQL, no Avançado PostgreSQL e nos recursos do Django, em RealTime, usado o Redis.
 #

-If you want to help this repository send a pix to my email: leandrocf79@gmail.com
+If you want to help this repository buy me a coffee, pix me with my email: leandrocf79@gmail.com